Marcion: The First Protestant?

 Conclusion

-Yet, it is clear that the Jesus and the Early Christians kept and taught the ten commandments and frequently referred to the Old Testament.
+Yet, it is clear that the Jesus and the early Christians kept and taught the ten commandments, frequently referred to the Old Testament, and taught that Jesus would return and reign.
 Marcion also may have been the first associated with Christianity to publicly do away with the Sabbath.
-And sadly, his example of fasting on the Sabbath was picked up by Rome--if Rome was the true Church why would those in it follow the lead of a heretic?
+And sadly, his example of fasting on the Sabbath was for a time picked up by Rome--if Rome was the true Church why would those in it follow the lead of a heretic?

 Since Polycarp of Smyrna was a faithful teacher who learned from the Apostle John, was he wrong in opposing Marcion?